Indian Railways to operate 283 festival special trains: Details | DH Latest News, DH NEWS, Latest News, India, NEWS , Indian Railway, Indian Railways, special trains, special train

-New Delhi: Indian Railways has announced 283 festival special trains for Diwali and Chhath Puja.
-According to Union Railway Minister Ashwini Vaishnaw, these special trains will make 4,480 trips during the festival season.
+New Delhi: The Indian Railways has decided to operate 283 festival special trains.
+These trains will make a total of 4,480 trips.
+The decision was taken to control the rush and manage the passengers during the festive season.

-The Eastern Central Railway will operate 42 trains which will make a maximum of 512 trips, and the Western Railway will operate 36 trains and will make a maximum of 1,262 trips.
-The North Western Railway will operate 24 trains and will make 1,208 trips.

 Central Railway (CR): 14